-Whiting has directed the Jumbos to four NCAA Tournament appearances, including the 2000 and 2005 teams that won New England championships and advanced to the NCAA "final four."
-Tufts hosted the NCAA "final four" on Kraft Field in 2000 when they lost to College of New Jersey on a last-second goal in the championship game.
-Whiting was named the National Soccer Coaches Association of America (NSCAA) Division III National Coach of the Year that season.
+Whiting has directed the Tufts program to six NCAA Tournament appearances overall, including the 2000 and 2005 teams that won New England championships and advanced to the NCAA "Final Four."
+Tufts hosted the NCAA "Final Four" on Kraft Field in 2000 when they lost to College of New Jersey on a last-second goal in the national championship game.
+Whiting was named the National Soccer Coaches Association of America (NSCAA) Division III National Coach of the Year for that season.
 That team won a school-record 18 games, which is followed by the 2005 team's 15 wins in the school record book.
-The Jumbos have a 9-3-3 record overall in NCAA play under Whiting's guidance.
+The Jumbos have a 10-5-4 record overall in NCAA play under Whiting's guidance.

 The program is also very involved in community service under Coach Whiting.
 Last February, the Jumbos drafted Emily Matarese, a courageous 13-year old girl from Medford, Massachusetts, through Team IMPACT, a non-profit organization which works to improve the quality of life for children facing life-threatening and chronic illnesses by pairing them with collegiate athletic teams.
 Emily is the Jumbos' second Team IMPACT teammate during Coach Whiting's tenure.

 A 1993 Tufts graduate, Whiting played four seasons as an all-star goalkeeper for the Jumbos.
 She was the team's MVP three times and still holds the program's records for career saves and fewest goals allowed in a season.
-After graduation, she worked for six seasons as an assistant coach under Bill Gehling.
+After graduation, she worked for six seasons as an assistant coach under Bill Gehling at her alma mater.
 She was promoted to head coach when Gehling was named Athletics Director at Tufts in July 1999.
-Whiting has National and Advanced Diplomas from the NSCAA.